HL7/case-reporting/input/pagecontent/reportability_response_narrative_guidance.md

 >
 > "&lt;[Relevant reportable condition name](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.goal.addresses)&gt;" was determined not to be reportable for a triggered condition to "&lt;[responsible agency name](StructureDefinition-rr-responsible-agency-organization-definitions.html#Organization.name)&gt;".
 This may be because it is not on the list of reportable conditions for the relevant Public Health Agency or the information provided at the time of this report does not meet reporting criteria.

-> *if multiple Routing Entities are present change text to include each separated by* “and to”:
+> *if multiple Routing Entities are present change text to include each separated by* "and to":

 > "&lt;[Relevant reportable condition name](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.goal.addresses)&gt;" is reportable to "&lt;[responsible agency name](StructureDefinition-rr-responsible-agency-organization-definitions.html#Organization.name)&gt;".
 The initial case report was sent to "&lt;[routing entity name](StructureDefinition-rr-routing-entity-organization.html#Organization.name)&gt;" and to "&lt;[routing entity name](StructureDefinition-rr-routing-entity-organization.html#Organization.name)&gt;".
 Additional information may be required for this report.